biosaxs-dev/molass-develop/_sources/chapters/07/documentation.md

 ### Manual Book Edit

-When you edit the source files manually, first files to attend are the following two.
+When you edit the source files manually, first files to be attended are the following two.

     ・ _config.yml
     ・ _toc.yml